Urban Nation Berlin

 But, if you need a date to settle down, I can give you a time.
 Urban Nation opened to the public back in September 2017, but the people behind the museum have been transforming Berlin for a while longer.

 Their first initiative was to change the large facades that you see around Berlin in extensive outdoor galleries, filled with murals.
-They have been working on this since 2013, and this was initiated by Yasha Young, who is the head of the Urban Nation Museum since October 2019.
+They have been working on this since 2013, initiated by Yasha Young, the head of the Urban Nation Museum, since October 2019.

-Another positive aspect of the Urban Nation is that different from other museums in Berlin, admission is free.
+Another positive aspect of the Urban Nation is that, unlike other museums in Berlin, admission is free.
 The museum is open from Tuesday to Sunday, from 10 in the morning to 6 in the afternoon, and you have to check out their website if you want to do a tour.

 If you are looking for street art around Berlin, we have an article about the massive murals around Tegel, something about Blu in Kreuzberg, and two articles about special exhibitions here: Wandelism and The Haus.
 You should take a look there.